Principle of open justice applies, says Chief Justice in rejecting Bar exam cheat's bid to redact name

 He had to give an undertaking not to bring a fresh application for admission to the Bar in Singapore or in any other jurisdiction for at least five years.

-Mr Tay was found to have colluded with another candidate, Ms Lynn Kuek Yi Ting, in the Bar exams.
+Mr Tay was found to have colluded with another candidate, Ms Lynn Kuek Yi Ting, in the Bar exam.

 Mr Tay said they had spent a significant amount of time studying and preparing notes together, which they intended to use as prepared answers during the Bar exam.